What does it mean for us to have a God of pleasures?

 What About God’s Anger and Judgment?

-But first the questions come: Is God not the judge of all?
-And does He not get angry?
-Yes, He is, and He does.
-For although God, in His agape love, suffers long and is slow to anger, a time for judgment, and for anger, does come.
+At this point questions arise.
+But doesn’t God get angry?
+And is He not the judge of all?
+Yes, He does, and He is.
+For although God, in His agape love, suffers long and is slow to anger, a time for anger, and for judgment, does come.

 Under the Shadow of God’s Wings